 This is the ratio of the nitrogen used for tissue formation versus the amount of nitrogen digested.

 BV is the most commonly used and well-known protein scoring system.
 It measures the amount of nitrogen retained in comparison to the amount of nitrogen absorbed (Chick & Roscoe, 1930).
 It looks at how similar the amino acid profile is to that of human requirements.
 Proteins are grouped into those of high BV (HBV), and low BV (LBV).

-BV is significantly flawed, yet it’s still favoured as a reference guide when comparing protein, especially in sports nutrition.
-BV studies are in rats and rats have different digestive systems to humans and their protein requirements differ indicating that the reliability of BV in humans is questionable.
-Also BV does not take into consideration several key factors that influence the digestion and interaction of protein with other foods before absorption; it only measures a protein's maximal potential quality and not its estimate at requirement amounts.
+BV is significantly flawed, yet it’s still favored as a reference guide when comparing protein, especially in sports nutrition.
+BV studies are in rats and rats have different digestive systems to humans and their protein requirements differ, indicating that the reliability of BV in humans is questionable.
+Also, BV does not take into consideration several key factors that influence the digestion and interaction of protein with other foods before absorption; it only measures a protein's maximal potential quality and not its estimate at requirement amounts.
 As more of a HBV protein is consumed, the actual amount of that protein retained decreases and BV doesn’t account for this.

 Another limitation is that proteins which are missing one EAA can still have a BV of up to 40.
 This is because of our ability to conserve and recycle EAAs as an adaptation of inadequate intake of the amino acid in malnutrition.